ClusterCockpit/cc-architecture/README.md

 The usage of ClusterCockpit by us and the feedback we got from external users lead to a number of insights and experiences we want to take into account for our first production implementation:

 * The Symfony web framework is a great piece of software and provides solutions for everything you may need in a web application.
 It has a large community and the documentation is much better than what I saw in other packages (it is still not great, but that is probably not the fault of Symfony).
 The code quality and software design is awesome as far as I can judge.
+While similar opinionated MVC web frameworks are available in most other scripting languages (Ruby, Python, Perl, and others) I gave PHP a shot, as it seemed a common choice in this application area.
+But what, in the case of opinionated web frameworks, can be seen as an advantage may turn out as a disadvantage.
+You may end up with a solution that is way more complicated then necessary.
+One example is the required MySQL server you need to setup beforehand.
+Another common issue with PHP, and what I know this is similar with all other scripting languages, is that the package manager and update process is complex, fragile and requires constant maintenance by the developer.
+Even worse this complexity is exposed to the user of your software, and it is very likely that many issue tickets are related to problems with the package manager, software environment, and broken dependencies between external packages.
+Is there an alternative?
+Especially for web based applications Golang offers (builtin) support for web applications.
+It is a compiled language with self contained binaries, which means that the complexity of software dependencies through package managers and the shared library nightmare as in C/C++ does not apply.
+Updating boils down to throw in a new binary for your OS and CPU architecture.
+Also you do not need a separate web server, getting rid of another show stopper for an average user.
+There is a reason that a lot of new applications are implemented in Golang nowadays.
+* Any required external server creates complexity and prevents people from using your software.
+This applies to the web server mentioned above, but also to database and caching servers (MySQL, InfluxDB, and Redis).
+Every server is a universe on its own and requires effort to setup and maintain it.
+Especially for smaller Open Source projects it is not feasible to integrate those external server dependencies and provide an all included support.
+* A distributed HPC cluster is an inherently complex environment for system software.
+On one hand you want to provide an easy installation and setup process, so that users can try your software.
+On the other hand you need to integrate in a complex and volatile environment, where every computing center has its specific issues and requirements.
+Also you must proof to admins that your software does not influence or endanger the operation of the cluster.
+This is especially true for components that run on the compute nodes, as ,e.g., the metric collector.
+Ideally you provide an integrated solution for vanilla Linux HPC Clusters that is plug and play to install, setup, and use.
+But you also need to provide modular components with documented standardized interfaces that also can be integrated standalone in complex HPC environments of larger computing centers.

+This leads to the following high-level requirements:
+* The overall monitoring framework shall decomposed of components.
+* The components are self-contained binaries.
+* Components are connected via stable, standardized interfaces that allow to integrate each component standalone.
+* The overall framework should be plug and play to deploy, setup, and use.
+* No external servers are required to use the overall framework.

 # Basic components